kfarrelly/final2/README.md

   - [X]	Sign transactions using MetaMask
   - [X] Contract state is updated
   - [X]	Update reflected in UI

-●  	Test Requirements:
-  - [_]  	Write 5 tests for each contract you wrote
-  - [X]  	Solidity or JavaScript
-○  	Explain why you wrote those tests
-○  	Tests run with truffle test

-  - [X]  	Design Pattern Requirements:
+  Design Pattern Requirements:
   - [X]	Implement emergency stop
   - [X] What other design patterns have you used / not used?
   - [X]	Why did you choose the patterns that you did?
   - [X]	Why not others?
   - [X] 	Security Tools / Common Attacks:
   - [X] 	Explain what measures you’ve taken to ensure that your contracts are not susceptible to common attacks
   - [X]	  Use a library
+# Test Requirements:
+  - [_]  	Write 5 tests for each contract you wrote
+  - [X]  	Solidity or JavaScript
+  - [X] 	Explain why you wrote those tests
+  - [X] 	Tests run with truffle test